 Hi!
-I am a postdoc at Cornell, working with Emma Pierson.
+I am a postdoc at Cornell, working with Emma Pierson and Jenna Wiens.
 I completed my Ph.D. in the Clinical and Applied Machine Learning group at MIT, where I was lucky to be advised by John Guttag.
 Before, I was at MIT for undergrad, where I majored in computer science with a concentration in South Asian studies.

 I work on machine learning for healthcare.
 My current research (often) falls into one or more of these categories: